androidthings/contrib-drivers/voicehat/README.md

 standard Android audio APIs using the Android Things [AudioInputDriver](https://developer.android.com/things/reference/com/google/android/things/userdriver/AudioInputDriver.html) and the [AudioOutputDriver](https://developer.android.com/things/reference/com/google/android/things/userdriver/AudioOutputDriver.html).

+It optionally allows the user to interact with the pushbutton and LED that are included on the PCB.

 At this moment the driver has only been tested on the Raspberry Pi 3.

 NOTE: these drivers are not production-ready.
 They are offered as sample